mohammadthoby/Supermarket-Grocery-Sales-Tamilnadu/README.md

 **Data Processing**:

-    *Pandas*: The primary library used for data cleaning, manipulation, and analysis.
+     Pandas: The primary library used for data cleaning, manipulation, and analysis.

-    *NumPy*: Used to support efficient numerical operations on the dataset.
+     NumPy: Used to support efficient numerical operations on the dataset.

 **Data Visualization**:

-    *Matplotlib & Seaborn*: Used to generate various plots and visualizations that assist with Exploratory Data Analysis (EDA).
+     Matplotlib & Seaborn: Used to generate various plots and visualizations that assist with Exploratory Data Analysis (EDA).

 **Modeling & Metrics**:

-    *Scikit-learn*: Used to implement Machine Learning algorithms.
+     Scikit-learn: Used to implement Machine Learning algorithms.
 Specific modules used include:

          `KMeans` for customer segmentation.